 Using strong chemicals to unblock a drain is not something we recommend.
-This isn’t to say they don’t work (they do), but they are quite dangerous to use, and there’s plenty of horror stories.
+This isn’t to say they don’t work but they are quite dangerous to use and there’s plenty of horror stories.

-Any chemicals strong enough to unblock a drain will be damaging to the environment, so try other methods first of all.
+Any chemicals strong enough to unblock a drain will be damaging to the environment, so try other methods first.